Wet Sealant

 Adiseal Ultra Clear has strongest colour retention underwater

 Adiseal also has the strongest colour retention when underwater.
-As the image shows, the competitors clear product has turned white whereas Adiseal stayed clear.
+As the image shows, the competitor clear product has turned white whereas Adiseal stayed clear.
+The image was taken after both products were submerged in the same tap water for 16 days continuous.

 Colour retention test